jtaylortech/jtaylortech/README.md

-## Software Engineer: Data Engineering & Cloud Computing
+## Software Engineer: DevOps & Cloud Architecture

-👨🏽‍💻 Freelance Data Engineer & Cloud Architect </br>
+👨🏽‍💻 DevOps Engineer & Freelance Cloud Architect </br>
 📍 Atlanta, GA | Open to Remote roles

 🌎 Check out my [portfolio](https://jtaylor.carrd.co/) </br>
 💼 View my [resume](https://drive.google.com/file/d/1bvOEDRBb9XFInFjWo2XClnjO3sd12wq_/view?usp=sharing) </br>

 Evolving everyday as a Software Engineer.
 Constantly expanding my knowledge in Python, SQL, AWS, GCP and all the related technologies and frameworks.
-As I transition out of the military in the summer of 2023, I plan to begin my full-time career as a Machine Learning Engineer.
+As I transition out of the military in the summer of 2023, I plan to begin my full-time career as a DevOps Engineer.

 💬 Feel free to reach out to connect or for job inquiring, I am open to work!